Icon Painting Course

 |Location:||Holy Trinity Centre, Shrewsbury|

 Icons in Orthodox Christianity are liturgical - that is to say they offer a means of communion between heaven and earth.

 Traditional icons suggest a material world transfigured, radiant with divine light and love, seen not only with bodily eyes but also with the ‘eye of the heart’.

 Although primarily associated with the Orthodox Church, broader demand for icons has grown steadily.
 The School of Traditional Arts established its Icon Painting course in 2009 to offer aspiring iconographers a structured foundation course.

 What the course offers

-The classes are held in the beautiful premises of The Trinity Centre, Church Road, Meole Brace, Shrewsbury, Shropshire, SY3 9HF.
+The classes are held in the beautiful county of Shropshire, England at The Trinity Centre, Church Road, Meole Brace, Shrewsbury, SY3 9HF.